 When will the final decision be made?

 Until the consultation has been completed and the results analysed, we would like to emphasise that no decisions regarding changes to the delivery of library services will be taken – the information set out here is just a proposal at this stage.
-We expect to make a final decision by the end of June.
+We expect to make a final decision in September.